GentritM/website-tracker-live-alert/README.md

 If your system's default python is other than the ones mentioned above consider installing another version of python You can do this using pyenv:
 - **pyenv** installation and setup can be found here: https://github.com/pyenv/pyenv
-- install the desired python version through pyenv and create a virtualenv
+- install the desired python version through pyenv and create a virtualenv:
-- install airflow through pypi:

--   $ pip install "apache-airflow[celery]==2.2.3" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.2.3/constraints-3.6.txt"
+      - pip install "apache-airflow[celery]==2.2.3" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.2.3/constraints-3.6.txt"